richb-intermapper/ScanSwitchesLogFiles/README.md

   * lldpRemManAddrTable
   * lldpRemTable

 The output file has the format shown below.
-The
+Each scan lists interesting log lines, then the details of all the scanned tables.

 ```
  2013-06-01 19:02:15, Reading switches.log from: /home/dartware/Documents/SwitchesLogFiles/Customer ABC/127.0.0.1-8181-switches.log